-Note: Historical trends suggested by the cohort default triangles may not be indicative of future performance.
+Note: Cumulative gross default data for pre-2015 P&I Repayment Vintages is held static as of December 31, 2018.
+Historical trends suggested by the cohort default triangles may not be indicative of future performance.
 Legacy SLM and Navient serviced loans were serviced pursuant to a 212 day charge-off policy.
 Sallie Mae Bank serviced loans were serviced pursuant to a 120 day charge-off policy.